kmdm/ruuveal/README.md

 ruuveal decrypts encrypted RUUs (zip) files released by HTC.

-It is currently an ALPHA version, meaning it probably has bugs or cause the end of the world as we know it.
+It is currently an ALPHA version, meaning it probably has bugs or will cause the end of the world as we know it.
 You have been warned.

 You will need to extract the zip file from the RUU executable before you can use this tool - use Google, there are a few methods.